HSNPipeline/Overview/Converting.md

 resources to provide a template structure for converting data to a standardized data format.
 The key resources and tools are briefly described in this section.

-As well as the below mentioned tool, data conversion in the HSNPipeline requires the [hsntools](https://hsnpipeline.github.io/hsntools/) module.
+As well as the below mentioned tools, data conversion in the HSNPipeline requires the [hsntools](https://hsnpipeline.github.io/hsntools/) module.